rcanderson23/homelab-dynamic-dns/README.md

 metadata:
   name: thehomelab-tech
   annotations:
-    thehomelab.tech/dnsprovider: aws # name of the DNSProvider CR to use thehomelab.tech/ip-address: external # Public IP; use 'internal' for ingress IP thehomelab.tech/iplookup: aws # name of IPLookup CR to use
+    thehomelab.tech/dnsprovider: thehomelab-tech-aws # name of the DNSProvider CR to use thehomelab.tech/ip-address: external # Public IP; use 'internal' for ingress IP thehomelab.tech/iplookup: aws # name of IPLookup CR to use
 spec: